 Christine forces herself not to react.
 "Congratulations."

 Valeris nods and looks around the Ops bay in a way that for a human would denote eagerness, excitement.

 "What can I do for you?"

 Spock draws her away without touching her.
-It is a skill she should learn, and she gives him a hard look.
+It's a skill she should learn, and she gives him a hard look.

-He does not look away.
+He doesn't look away.
 "I remember much more than I did.
 Memories that were jumbled and out of place are under my control again.
 I...regret if choices I made have hurt you."